nerves-project/shoehorn/README.md

   shutdown_timer: 50_000 # 50 Seconds
 ```

 Check out the [example application](https://github.com/nerves-project/shoehorn/tree/master/example) for more info on implementing custom strategies.

+## Distillery overrides

+Shoehorn will alter the release defaults to omit `:mix` and `:distillery` from
+the list of default applications to include.
+If you depend on these applications
+at runtime, you can add `:distillery` to the `extra_applications` list and or
+`:mix` to the `included_applications` list in the `application/0` callback in
+your `mix.exs` file.

 ## Thanks

 Big thanks to [Sonny Scroggin](https://github.com/scrogson) for coming up with
 the name Shoehorn <3